JanWilczek/wolf-sound-blog/_posts/dsp/2022-04-16-data-alignment-in-fir-simd.md

 ## C++ Data-Aligning Code

 Here, I would really like to present you code that allows properly reversing the filter coefficients, allocating the separate arrays for its shifted versions, zero padding, and aligning the data.
-However, that part is really difficult to write in a general manner.
-Instead, I decided to list here the possible approaches to alignment you can take in C++.
+But before we do that, I decided to list here the possible approaches to alignment you can take in C++.

 ### 1. Use the `alignas` Specifier